hughe1/TerrainGenerator/Proj1_new/readme.txt

 -- Description

 	Upon each instantiation of the program, terrain is randomly generated according to the diamond square algorithm.
 Terrain texture corresponds to its height, and semi-transparent water is present.
 The player controls a flying camera.
 If the camera collides with the terrain or water, it 'crashes' and is reset to its starting position.
-The sun also moves around the terrain.
+The sun also moves around the terrain (speeding up when below the horizon to make the nights short!).

 -- Controls